kasparsd/code-prettify/readme.md

 Tested up to: 5.0
 Stable tag: trunk

 100% automatic code highlighting using the Prettify library.
-No shortcodes, no classnames, pure awesome.
+No shortcodes, no classnames, fully automatic and pure awesome.

 ## Description